keylime/keylime/docs/index.rst

 nodes using a hardware based cryptographic root of trust.

-Keylime was originally born out of the security research team in MIT's Lincoln Laboratory and is not developed and maintained by the Keylime community.
+Keylime was originally born out of the security research team in MIT's Lincoln Laboratory and is now developed and maintained by the Keylime community.

 This Documentation site contains guides to install, use and administer keylime as well as guides to enable developers to make contributions to keylime